-Bias attribution is computed for the three zonally-defined regions indicated in Fig. S12.
+Bias attribution is computed for the three zonally-defined regions indicated in Fig. S6.
 Based on the bias computations in Eq.
-(5) for pCO2SW, SST, salinity, and wind speed with respect to CO2 flux, pCO2SW is again shown to be the driving variable in most of the flux biases in the Southern Ocean (Fig. S13; Fig. S14 for scatter plots).
+(5) for pCO2SW, SST, salinity, and wind speed with respect to CO2 flux, pCO2SW is again shown to be the driving variable in most of the flux biases in the Southern Ocean (Fig. S7; Fig. S8 for scatter plots).
 We therefore seek to understand the processes that control the pCO2 biases in the model, using the Taylor expansion in Eq.
-(6) (Fig.14; Fig. S15 for scatter plots).
+(6) (Fig.16; Fig. S9 for scatter plots).

 For almost all regimes and regions, biases in nitrate are large partly because of lack of a closed, state-of-the art nitrogen cycle representation in the climate model.
-However, observations are too scarce in the region, due to inclement weather and biases to specific seasons, so the model skill would be more adequately assessed as more in situ measurements are made (e.g. from the SOCCOM experiment; Johnson et al., 2017).
+On the other hand, observations are too scarce in the region, due to inclement weather and biases to specific seasons, so there is large observational uncertainty associated with the Takahashi climatology in the Southern Ocean.
+The model skill would be more adequately assessed as more in situ measurements are made (e.g. from the Southern Ocean Carbon and Climate Observations and Modeling (SOCCOM) experiment; Johnson et al., 2017).
 Nevertheless, the model underestimates surface nitrates in the Southern Ocean in particular because of a large nitrate deficit in the subsurface ocean which upwells in the subantarctic zone and flows into the Antarctic Circumpolar Current region.
 This is related to processes such as denitrification and accurate remineralization in the deep ocean.
 SST is the second-most dominating variable for biases in the coastal Antarctic.
 Inspection of the model biases shows that south of 70⁰S the model water column is colder than in observations, hence upwelling there will bring colder waters near the surface.
-Interestingly, surface salinity biases are relatively very important in the region south of the subtropical convergence zone which suggests that a study of water mass formation in that region needs to be used to explain the biases.
+Interestingly, surface salinity biases are relatively very important in the region south of the subtropical convergence zone which suggests that a study of water mass formation in that region in the model and the observations would better explain the biases.

-(Figure 14)
+(Figure 16)

 Data availability